What is GPT-4?

 - Handle complex and challenging language in a legal document consistently.
 The model could perform document review, draft legal research memos, prepare for depositions and analyze contracts.

 Like any language model, GPT-4 still hallucinates information, gives wrong answers and produces buggy code in some instances.
 It may also still be susceptible to racial and gender bias.
-The tool is for amplification of human tasks, not replacement of the human doing the task.

 GPT-4 vs. GPT-3